What does one say to a half-Russian baby?

 And as she grew, my dormant Russianisms began to emerge from their refugee suitcase stashed away beneath the safe “How are you?
 Fine, you?’s” and the blue jeans of my adoptive homeland.

 Now, my kid is pretty confused – and she isn’t alone.
-More than one fifth of Americans speak a language other than English at home, which means their children get ridiculed for smelly lunches, weird holidays and for parents who insist that a football is round and who can’t pronounce “beach” right.
+More than one fifth of Americans speak a language other than English at home, which means their children get ridiculed for smelly lunches, weird holidays and for parents who insist that a football is round and beach and the female dog sound exactly the same.

 So how do you know you’ve got a Russian baby on your hands?